-If a student removes the face mask and refuses to wear the mask during other times, then the student will have to be picked up from school and taken home.
+If a student refuses to wear a mask and has exhausted all warnings per the school updated discipline matrix, then the student will have to be picked up from school and taken home.
 While waiting for pick up, the student should be supervised and quarantined from other students.
-Local school district and charter school policies should set forth the number of times a student may remove a face mask and receive a warning prior to being sent home.